Factoring Companies in Canada: 8 Best Options for Business Funding

 What Businesses Qualify for Factoring?

-Businesses of all kinds and sizes qualify for factoring – it’s not reserved for one specific industry.
+Businesses of various credit strengths and sizes can qualify for factoring, making it an essential credit service for those looking for alternative funding solutions.
+Whether a company has a perfect credit score or is still building its financial reputation, factoring is accessible.
 Small businesses use invoice factoring, as well as larger corporations.
-Factoring is a common practice in the staffing industry, oil and gas industry, and other industries.
+Factoring is a common practice in the freight industry, staffing industry, oil and gas industry, and other industries

 What Is a Factoring Company?